OpenComputingLab/reusable-content-example/markdown_authoring.md

 </BulletedList>
 ```

-The fiollowing paragraph and the ordered list are then rendered as:
+The following paragraph and the ordered list are then rendered as:

 ```xml
 <Paragraph>as well as ordered lists:</Paragraph>